-- 19.(1) The Commissioner shall as soon as practicable after 30 June and in any case before 31 October in each year prepare a report on the administration of this Act for the 12 months ending on 30 June and submit the report to the Minister. - (2) The Minister shall cause a copy of the report to be laid before the Gibraltar Parliament and the next meeting thereof after the date on which the report is submitted to the Minister, or where it is not practicable to do so as soon as possible thereafter.
+- 22.(1) The Commissioner shall before 30 June each year prepare a report on the administration of this Act for the 12 months ending on 31 March and submit the report to the Minister. - (2) The Minister shall cause a copy of the report to be laid before the Gibraltar Parliament and the next meeting thereof after the date on which the report is submitted to the Minister, or where it is not practicable to do so as soon as possible thereafter.

-SCHEDULE
+SCHEDULE PUBLIC AUTHORITIES